PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Related works and contributions

-Additionally, the origin sampling strategy treat the time and space variables simultaneously.
-The neglect of the causality in temporal variable may lead inaccuracy in solving evolution equations with nonlinearity terms \cite{GN22}.
-To our best knowledge, the current sampling strategies alone can not accurately capture the temporal causality and may fail in simulating some evolution equations, such as Allen-Cahn equation.
-To better capture the inherent causal structure, Wang et al. \cite{WSP22} re-formulate the PINNs by constructing a causality related weighted residual loss.
-The FI-PINNs mentioned above enhance their origin sampling methods by combining the temporal causality technique and succeeded in solving Allen-Cahn equation\cite{GYZ23}.
-A similar causal sampling method for evolution equations is introduced in \cite{GYZ23}.

-AT-PINN can also be used to capture the causality in temporal variable.
-If adversarial attacks are implemented on samples at the initial value, the adversarial samples will be generated along the temporal direction automatically.
-It is because of the characteristics of the adversarial attack which finds the failure regions within a small perturbation.
-If the PINN achieves good approximation at a certain time step and all the previous time steps, then adversarial samples will be generated at subsequent times, i.e., new samples are moving towards the temporal direction.
-In this case, equations with temporal causality can be solved under the unified AT-PINN framework with less collocation points instead of extra causality training techniques.

-The AT-PINN proposed in this paper provides a more efficient way for searching new samples where the model tends to fail and ables to capture the causality in temporal variable.
-To illustrate the efficiency of AT-PINN, we first implement AT-PINN to a Poisson equation with multi-scale coefficients.
-AT-PINN can dynamically adjust the resolution to capture the failure at each scale, and produce satisfactory results where vanilla PINNs fail.
-Next, for the problem with multi-peak solutions and sharp solutions, we test AT-PINNs on Poisson equation and Burgers' equation respectively.
-AT-PINNs can successfully identify and sample on tiny or complicated distributed failure regions, resulting in precise results.
+In fact, Shekarpaz et al. \cite{shekarpaz2022piat} mentioned applying PGD-based adversarial attacks and adversarial training, along with weight decay and Gaussian smoothing, to improve the performance of PINNs.
+However, the implementation details and the contribution of the adversarial attack were not carefully discussed.
+The WbAR proposed in this paper provides a more efficient way for searching new samples where the model tends to fail.
+To illustrate the efficiency of WbAR, we first implement WbAR on a Poisson equation with multi-scale coefficients.
+WbAR can dynamically adjust the resolution to capture failures at each scale and produce satisfactory results where vanilla PINNs fail.
+Next, for problems with multi-peak solutions and sharp solutions, we test WbAR on the Poisson equation and the Burgers' equation, respectively.
+WbAR can successfully identify and sample tiny or complicated distributed failure regions, resulting in precise results.
+Our experiments highlighted the effectiveness of the adversarial training in tackling various challenging problems encountered by PINNs.

-Besides, we investigate the performance of AT-PINN on capturing the causality in temporal variable.
-We consider the Allen-Cahn equation, which poses difficulties to PINNs even with residual-based adaptive sampling.
-To address this, we strategically construct the initial sampling points near the initial values of the equation.
-Adversarial samples adaptively move towards the temporal direction such that the model exhibits the property of temporal inference.
-It implies that AT-PINN can be generalized for complex evolution equation with nonlinear terms.
-Overall, our experiments highlighted the effectiveness of the adversarial training in tackling various challenging problems encountered by PINNs.